andim/scipydirect/README.md

 ## Quick start

 ScipyDIRECT is on [PyPI](https://pypi.python.org/pypi/scipydirect/) so you can install it using `pip install scipydirect`.
+As a prerequisite make you sure you have a Fortran compiler such as gfortran installed.

 Then run the following minimal example.